Definition of the Statement of Cash Flow

 - The indirect method, which begins by presenting the profit or loss on a net basis, which is then corrected for the effects of non-cash transactions, for all types of deferred payment items and accruals that are the cause of collections and payments in the past or the future, as well as for items of profit or loss associated with cash flows from operations classified as investing or financing.

 Cash flows from operating activities are derived primarily from transactions that constitute the entity’s principal source of revenue from ordinary activities.
 The principal operating activities are as follows:

-- payments to and on behalf of employees;
+- Payments to and on behalf of employees;

-- payments or refunds of income taxes, unless these can be specifically classified within investing or financing activities; and
+- Payments or refunds of income taxes, unless these can be specifically classified within investing or financing activities; and

-- payments to owners for acquiring or redeeming the entity’s shares;
+- Payments to owners for acquiring or redeeming the entity’s shares;

-- cash repayments of borrowed funds; and
+- Cash repayments of loaned funds; and

 - Payments made by the lessee to reduce an unpaid debt from a lease.